vsekhar/vcloud/README.md

 		uDom-123-124-125-126$ screen -r
 		There is no screen to be resumed.

-Therefore, it is a good idea to put a logger at the top of your `vcloud-launch` script so you can example output even after the process finishes.
-For example, your `vcloud-launch` script might begin with:
+Therefore, it is a good idea to have your `vcloud-launch` script/program perform some kind of logging so you can examine output even after the process finishes.
+For example, `vcloud-launch` bash script might begin with:
 		#/bin/bash
 		exec > >(tee vcloud-log) 2>&1 	# log stdout and stderr to 'vcloud-log' date '+%Y-%m-%d %H:%M:%S'		# output date (for the log)
 		# execute my stuff...

-See `pkg/vcloud-launch` for an example script.
+See `pkg/vcloud-launch` for a complete example script.

 Transferring files from the cluster to the local machine
 --------------------------------------------------------

-If you wish to transfer a file from a single server, use the `scpget` script:
+Use `scpget` to transfer file(s) from a server:
 		$ ./scpget remote_dir/remote_file local_dir/local_file

 This is useful to pull back processed data from a single server (specifically, server 0) such as compiled code or log files.